AlphaWang/alpha-notes/english/04_mail.md

 - *不想参加会议； That meeting sounds like a waste of my time*

-  > I’m unable to add value to this meeting but I would be happy to review the minutes.
+  > - I’m unable to add value to this meeting but I would be happy to review the minutes.
+  > - Would you be open to replacing our frequent communications with a monthly touch base where we can discuss all updates during that time?

 - *不用找我；I don’t need to be included on this.*